Vaeshkar/create-ai-chat-context-experimental/COMMANDS.md

 # During work: Search for context
 npx aic search "authentication"

-# After AI chat: Auto-update knowledge base
+# After AI chat: Ask AI to update files
-npx aic chat-finish
+# "Can you update the .ai files with what we accomplished?"

 # End of day: Check token usage
 npx aic stats